filprager/fintech_project_two/README.md

 * Entrepreneur’s name from a drop-down list (minimum Elon Musk, Jack Dorsey, Mark Cuban)
 * Stock/crypto name and/or ticker (e.g. Bitcoin, BTC)
 * Specific time period (start/end date) of the stock/crypto and twitter data.
 Alternatively have preset period

 ## Output
 * Keyword, synonyms and associated sentiment of what the selected entrepreneur has said recently in tweets
     - Present as Wordcloud
 * Historical price curve of the chosen stock/crypto
 * Correlation curve between stock/crypto price and tweet sentiment, over time
-* A website/dashboard/download report providing a more detailed analysis (stretch goal)
+* An auto trading strategy, and its backtesting and evaluation results.

 ## Work distribution
-* Set up an layout for the code (main.py, dashboard) - Mark
+* Set up a layout for the code (main.py, dashboard) - Mark
 * Fetch data (APIs)  - Marianna
 * Clean data + Process data (including machine learning) -  2-3 people
 * Migrate to AWS - TBC